-The written protest must have an original signature and dated during the official protest period.
-Any protest forms withou 262 signature, without a date, bearing a date prior to the start of the protest period, received after the conclusion of the Protest Hearing, or-if mailed-postmarked after the Protest Hearing date, shall be disregarded for purposes of determining the value of any written protests.
+The written protest must have an original signature and date 262 by the official protest period.
+Any protest for x hibit a A signature, without a date, bearing a date prior to the start of the protest period, received after the conclusion of the Protest Hearing, or-if mailed-postmarked after the Protest Hearing date, shall be disregarded for purposes of determining the value of any written protests.
 Written protest cannot be accepted by fax or email.